allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 > Raise your hand to call a TL or the instructor over to help you through the following steps

-- [ ] In the resulting terminal window based on the steps above, type `ssh-keygen -t rsa -b 4096 -C "YOUR ALLEGHENY EMAIL"` and press `Enter`
+- [ ] In the resulting terminal window based on the steps above, type `ssh-keygen -t rsa -b 4096 -C "{YOUR ALLEGHENY EMAIL}"` and press `Enter`
 - [ ] At the prompt `Enter file in which to save the key`, press `Enter` to accept the default location
 * If you look at the prompt, can you tell where the default location is?
 - [ ] At the next prompt, enter a password used to secure the key